josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

     1. Finish refactoring the saving logic by creating a `saver.rs` module and moving the saving functionality to it.
     2. Test the saving functionality to ensure it works correctly.
     3. Continue expanding the semantic chunks that can be identified and extracted (Goal 2).
+        *   The `use` dependencies and `type_alias` are extracted.
+        *   Need to implement extraction of `mod` inclusions.
+        *   Need to implement extraction of enums as enum definitions, not just type aliases.
     4. The current file contents are as of the last "Trust this message" from the user.